-Regional water planning groups propose implementing 33 brackish groundwater desalination projects (Table 5).
+Regional water planning groups propose implementing 37 brackish groundwater desalination projects (Table 5).
 The proposed projects are concentrated in the western, central, and southern parts of Texas (Figure 5).
 The statewide weighted-average2 unit cost of recommended groundwater desalination projects is about \$1,080 per acre-foot (\$3.31 per 1,000 gallons).
 Project components may include pipelines, wells, new desalination plants, and expansions of existing plants.
-Implementing the recommended water management strategies may lead to developing 26 desalination plants (26 projects have a new water treatment plant component).
+Implementing the recommended water management strategies may lead to developing or expanding 27 desalination plants (27 projects have a new water treatment plant or water treatment plant expansion component).